terraform-docs/terraform-docs/docs/user-guide/configuration/content.md

 - `{{ include "relative/path/to/file" }}`

-Additionally there's also one extra special variable avaialble to the `content`:
+Additionally there's also one extra special variable available to the `content`:

 - `{{ .Module }}`